OpenConext/OpenConext-pdp/README.md

 environment specific properties in the group_vars.
 See the project OpenConext-deploy and the role pdp for more information.

 For details, see the [Spring Boot manual](http://docs.spring.io/spring-boot/docs/1.2.1.RELEASE/reference/htmlsingle/).

+### OpenAZ dependency

+The OpenConext-pdp project heavily uses the PD framework https://github.com/apache/incubator-openaz.
+The repo is cloned in https://github.com/oharsta/incubator-openaz-openconext and changes - e.g. distributionManagement and minor optimizations - are pushed to openconext/develop branch in https://github.com/oharsta/incubator-openaz-openconext.

+To pull in changes from upstream run `./git-fetch-upstream.sh`